 We’re getting back to the basics and learning how to make crostini!
-If you’ve never made crostini before, I’m happy to report that it’s incredibly easy to do and you will love how versatile it is as an appetizer.
-Crostini is one of my go-to’s for easy, vegetarian appetizers and to serve alongside dips!
+If you’ve never made crostini before, I’m happy to report that it’s incredibly easy to do and you will love how versatile it is as a vegetarian appetizer.

-If you’re not sure what crostini is, let’s start there.
-Crostini translates, in Italian, to “little toasts”, which is exactly what it is.
+If you haven’t heard of crostini, it translates, in Italian, to mean “little toasts”.
+Which is so fitting, because that’s exactly what it is.
 Little pieces of crusty bread, or little toasts, that serve as an easy finger-food base to top with cheese, bruschetta, olives, veggies… there’s really no wrong way to go about topping a crostini.

 They’re also incredibly easy and quick to make, and a wonderful thing to have on hand for a quick snack or lunch (aren’t snacky lunches the best?!) or to ‘dress up’ and make them party-worthy!
 These Italian toasts are a thing of versatile beauty!